animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Note
 </div></td>
-<td class="content">As of SDG 2.0, the annotation-based
+<td class="content">As of Spring Data for GemFire 2.0, the annotation-based
 configuration model does not yet support the configuration of GemFire's WAN components and topology.</td>
 </tr>